 Introduction: Prescription Ski Goggles

-I've always found wearing glasses with ski goggles an uncomfortable experience as the goggles inevitably foul the edges of the glasses frame.
-I only forget the discomfort when out of control on a black slope, having unwisely followed a troupe of children in a spirit of 'if they can do it, what am I, a grown adult, scared of?'.
+I've always found wearing eyeglasses with ski goggles an uncomfortable experience as the goggles inevitably foul the edges of the eyeglasses' frame.
+This discomfort is only forgotten when out of control on a black slope, having unwisely followed a troupe of children in a spirit of 'if they can do it, what am I, a grown adult, scared of?'.
 Three seconds into the run this line of logic is shown to be questionable but by then it's become a matter of survival and uncomfortable ski goggles are the least of my concerns...

 However, having survived up to now with no worse injury than battered pride, the winter season beckons again and this time I'm actually going to do something about those damnable goggles....